SiriDB/siridb-server/README.md

 make
 ```
 ## Create or expand a database
-[SiriDB Admin](https://github.com/transceptor-technology/siridb-admin) is required for creating a database of expanding an existing database with a new server.
+[SiriDB Admin](https://github.com/transceptor-technology/siridb-admin) is required for creating a new database or expanding an existing database with a new server.
 Documentation on how to install and use the admin tool can be found at the [siridb-admin](https://github.com/transceptor-technology/siridb-admin/blob/master/README.md) github project.
 Binaries are available for most platforms and can be downloaded from [here](https://github.com/transceptor-technology/siridb-admin/releases/latest).

 ## Using SiriDB
 SiriDB has several tools available to connect to a SiriDB database.